octopress/ink/assets/docs/plugin-reference.markdown

 permalink: /plugin-reference/
 ---

 Octopress Ink plugins should be distributed as Ruby gems.
-If you don't know how to create a ruby gem, [follow this walkthrough]({% doc_url /guides/create-a-gem/ %}).

 ### Plugin Template